tibor-electronics/sound_out/README.md

 # VHDL Project for Papilio One Audio Wing Sanity Check

+This project:

-This project generates a square wave at 440Hz (concert A), pushes that the a Delta-Sigma DAC, and sends the output of the DAC to a single channel on the Audio Wing.
+* Generates a square wave at 440Hz (concert A)
+* Sends the wave to a Delta-Sigma DAC, and
+* Sends the output of the DAC to a single channel on the Audio Wing

 ## Links